marshmallow-code/marshmallow/docs/install.rst

 .. module:: marshmallow.fields

 The Fields interface was also reworked in 1.0 to make it easier to define custom fields with their own serialization and deserialization behavior.
-Custom fields now implement one or more of: :meth:`Field._serialize`, :meth:`Field._format`, and :meth:`Field._deserialize`.
+Custom fields now implement :meth:`Field._serialize` and :meth:`Field._deserialize`.

 .. code-block:: python